island-is/island.is/README.md

 The repository is a [monorepo](https://github.com/island-is/handbook/blob/master/monorepo.md) that has multiple apps (something that can be built and run) and libraries (which other apps and libraries can depend on).

-Our system architecture generally includes frontend projects, a graphql API gateway, and service APIs.
+Our system architecture generally includes frontend projects, a GraphQL API gateway, and service APIs.
 Many of these projects are in early development.

 Featured projects: